In this tutorial, we will discuss how to configure Vanity Name Servers in your DNS Made Easy account.

 Step 3: Apply Vanity Name Servers at the Registrar

-- Tell your Register to assign your Vanity Name Servers as authoritative name servers for your domain.
+- Tell your registrar to assign your Vanity Name Servers as authoritative name servers for your domain.
 This is done at your domain registrar.
 This can only be done if registration was completed.
 You already have Vanity NS configured and you want to use the name servers for another domain?
 No problem!

 If you already have a Vanity Name Server configuration then you can apply it to your other domains that are using the same name servers by completing step 2.